 There are many animal artists around and it would not be fair to compare them but in MIKE SIBLEY we have something different.
 After leaving Leeds College of Art in 1970 he met his wife Jenny who bred and exhibited horses and dogs.
 It was this that turned his talents in that direction.
-A professional artist now for over twenty five years, he often spends over two hundred hours on a single drawing.
+A professional artist now for over thirty five years, he often spends over two hundred hours on a single drawing.
 Mike's work is special in its fine detail.
 The only tool for this is the pencil.
 He doesn't like colour, he says colour gets in the way.

 Mike's art sells in many countries including America, Australia and Scandinavia.
 His first limited edition print, an edition of fifty Irish Water Spaniel prints, sold out at its Crufts release in just three and a half hours.
 He now rarely accepts private commissions - only when time permits and a four-year wait is not unusual.
 The work is stunning, make a point of looking out for his prints and original drawings.
 You will be impressed.

 ...up to 1965I was born in 1948 in the Essex country village of Orsett, England but at the age of five my father's work took us north to the town of Sale in the county of Cheshire.
 This is the only piece of work remaining from my days at Sale Grammar School and I have always been rather pleased with this ballpoint pen study.
 The drawing shows the school's copse - a small patch of woodland surrounding a pond - which was behind the school in a corner of the athletics field.

 Even in those days I preferred to work in monochrome - studying the underlying essence of an object rather than its superficial colour.